springernature/frontend-playbook/technologies/javascript.md

 If you're writing a small library with a single simple purpose, and you really _really_ need to do it, then it makes sense; in a project with more than one contributor, there's frequently more "cost" than "benefit".

+Understanding [when to optimise](https://en.wikipedia.org/wiki/Program_optimization#When_to_optimize) is a valuable skill in software development.

 Code Style
 ---------